When Is Probate Required in West Virginia?

 In West Virginia, assets that typically avoid probate include: property in a living trust, accounts with named beneficiaries (retirement accounts, life insurance, POD bank accounts), jointly owned property with right of survivorship, and vehicles with transfer-on-death registration if available.
 The trust vs. will comparison outlines how a trust helps bypass probate.

 Probate costs in West Virginia typically include attorney fees, executor fees, court filing fees, and publication costs.
-Total costs generally range from 3-8% of the estate value depending on complexity.
+On a $500,000 estate, total costs run about $32,850 depending on complexity.
 Use the West Virginia probate cost calculator for a detailed estimate.

 The most common ways to avoid probate in West Virginia include creating a revocable living trust, adding beneficiary designations to accounts, titling property as joint tenants with right of survivorship, and using transfer-on-death deeds where available.
 The trust vs. will comparison compares the two approaches side by side.